serverless/blog/posts/2017-10-25-madhuri-yechuri-unikernels-event-driven-serverless-emit-2017.md

 Madhuri Yechuri is the founder of [Elotl](https://angel.co/elotl).
 She came at us with cost-savings, agility, security and observability.
 Be sure to hang in there for the post-presentation Q&A.

-Full video is below, or scroll on ahead to read the transcript.
+The full video is below, or scroll on ahead to read the transcript.

 [VIDEO EMBED]